 pip install h2o_pysparkling_2.4

-The required packages are installed automatically in case when PySparkling is installed from PyPI.
+These dependencies are installed automatically in case PySparkling is installed from PyPI.

 The Sparkling Water Python Module¶

 Download and unpack Sparkling Water release from https://www.h2o.ai/download/.